devtooligan/CSRLend/README.md

 ### Architectural Decisions

 Due to the complexity and uniqueness of the protocol, the initial design has been optimized for `security`, `readability` and `simplicity`.
 It has _not_ been optimized for runtime gas.
-There is significant work that can be done that could reduce the gas usage by as much as 70-80%.
+There is significant work that can be done that could reduce the gas usage by as much as 70-80% for some functions.
 More details about this in the section below.

 ABDK 64x64 math library was used to achieve full precision on the interest rate calculations.
 The 64bit numbers were limited to 18 digits of precision to prevent overflow on larger values.
 The interest formula was modeled in [Desmos](https://www.desmos.com/calculator/aw7omelxde) and the results were compared to the results of the Solidity functions using Foundry tests.